colebaty/auto-reporting/How it works.md

+>[!Important]
+>This page is still in development - not all links may work.

 # Preparing your documents
 In `generate.sh`, the command immediately before the call to Pandoc is `awk -f prepare.awk`.
 The output of this script which rendered intothe final report, and this script is responsible for ensuring that a single strict requirement is met: image links and lines containing headers should not be preceded or followed immediately by text.
 For example,